Kaushal-A-B/LODESTONE-DIRECTION_FINDER-/README.md

 ---

-## How It Works
+## ⚙️ How It Works

-All communication goes through the MQTT broker.
-Neither the device nor the app talk directly to each other.
+All communication flows through the MQTT broker.
+Devices and the app never talk directly to each other.

 ```
 Lodestone A ──┐